gitopsmanager/k8s-restore-cluster/README.md

 ### 🧱 `restore`
 - Runs on the runner specified by the `github_runner` input (e.g., `self-hosted,deployer`).
-- Validates input directories and performs optional copy from source cluster.
+- Validates input directories.
+- If `cluster_restore_source` is provided, copies all manifests from the source cluster to the target directory and performs search/replace on cluster name and DNS zone values.
+- If no source cluster is provided, uses the existing target configuration as-is.
+- When restoring from a source cluster, automatically updates all `azure.workload.identity/client-id` annotations in the target manifests to match the target UAMI client IDs (cross-cluster remapping).
 - If a new cluster directory is created, commits it via Auto-Commit-Squash-Merge.
 - Builds a deployment matrix from all `create.json` files.